huggingface/diffusers/docs/source/en/conceptual/contribution.mdx

 pip install -r /examples/<your-example-folder>/requirements.txt
 ```

-Therefore when adding an example, the requirements.txt file shall define all pip dependencies required for your training example so that once all those are installed the user can run the example's training script, as an example, see the [dreambooth requirements.txt file](https://github.com/huggingface/diffusers/blob/main/examples/dreambooth/requirements.txt).
+Therefore when adding an example, the `requirements.txt` file shall define all pip dependencies required for your training example so that once all those are installed, the user can run the example's training script, as an example, see the [DreamBooth `requirements.txt` file](https://github.com/huggingface/diffusers/blob/main/examples/dreambooth/requirements.txt).

 Training examples of the Diffusers library should adhere to the following philosophy:
 - All the code necessary to run the examples should be found in a single Python file
 - One should be able to run the example from the command line with `python <your-example>.py --args`
 - Examples should be kept simple and serve as **an example** on how to use Diffusers for training.
 The purpose of example scripts is **not** to create state-of-the-art diffusion models, but rather to reproduce known training schemes without adding too much custom logic.
+As a byproduct of this point, our examples also strive to serve as good educational materials.

 To contribute an example, it is highly recommended to look at already existing examples such as [dreambooth](https://github.com/huggingface/diffusers/blob/main/examples/dreambooth/train_dreambooth.py) to get an idea of how they should look like.
 We strongly advise contributors to make use of the [Accelerate library](https://github.com/huggingface/accelerate) as it's tightly integrated
 with Diffusers.
-Once an example script works, please make sure to add a nice README.md that states how to use the example exactly.
+Once an example script works, please make sure to add a comprehensive `README.md` that states how to use the example exactly.
 This README should:
 - An example command on how to run the example script as shown [here e.g.](https://github.com/huggingface/diffusers/tree/main/examples/dreambooth#running-locally-with-pytorch).
 - A link to some training results (logs, models, ...) that show what the user can expect as shown [here e.g.](https://api.wandb.ai/report/patrickvonplaten/xm6cd5q5).
 - If you are adding a non-official/research training example, **please don't forget** to add a sentence that you are maintaining this training example which includes your git handle as shown [here](https://github.com/huggingface/diffusers/tree/main/examples/research_projects/intel_opts#diffusers-examples-with-intel-optimizations).